Rayan25062011/SkyScratch/README.md

 • Increased security

 # Install
-Copy skyscratch.py and make a folder called SkyScratch and in that folder create a file called skyscratch.py then follow the examples bellow.
+Copy skyscratch.py and make a folder in your code editor called SkyScratch and in that folder create a file called skyscratch.py and paste, then follow the examples bellow.

 # Examples
 ```python